Professor: Jennifer Steinkamp

-Try these tutorials on your own, optional: Polygon Modeling Cup Trim Tools pencil
+Try these tutorials on your own, optional: Trim Tools pencil Polygon Modeling Mug

-Start Exercise B: Use your work in progress from assignment 1 to create a simple scene in Unity using Maya shapes with some animation, publish a webGL.
+Start Exercise B: Use your work in progress from assignment 1 to create a simple scene in Unity using Maya shapes with some animation, publish a webGL to the class website.
 Due Wednesday week 3.

 Start Modeling Ring

-Try this tutorial on your own, optional: UV Map Polygons last two exercises
+Try these tutorials on your own, optional: UV Map Polygons last two exercises

 Start thinking about Assignment 3